vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim_edited.md

 Hearing their stories on the field, made me respect what they did.

-As the last question in my interviews, I asked,"What is a good day to you?" — the day that they had cracked a deal, was the unanimous response, from each one of them.
+> As the last question in my interviews, I asked, "What is a good day to you?" — "the day that I had cracked a deal", was the unanimous response, from each one of them.

 ## User Interviews with Sales Managers